How to create simple, robust project plans

 - Who are the people following this map?

-- What milestones will they pass along the way and what’s the approximate distance between them?
+- What milestones will they pass along the way?

 Step 2: Get to know your stakeholders

-Get a read on the messy facts of organizational politics, difficult personalities, and possible points of debate that may impact the project management process.
-Larry W. Smith, PMP, Project Manager at the Software Technology Support Center, stresses the importance of performing a stakeholder analysis.
-According to Smith, everyone involved wants the project to succeed, but forgetting to meet the needs of just one influential stakeholder could ruin things for everyone.
+Get a read on organizational politics, difficult personalities, and possible debate points that may arise during the project management process.
+Larry W. Smith, PMP, Project Manager at the Software Technology Support Center, stresses the importance of stakeholder analysis.
+According to Smith, everyone wants the project to succeed, but forgetting to meet the needs of just one influential stakeholder could derail even the best-laid plans.

 Smith recommends taking time to: